MarufZak/study-logs/nodejs-design-patterns/README.md

 These 2 are sometimes interchangeable tools, and even names are used interchangeably sometimes.
 In JavaScript, where types are dynamic, the differences might be blurry.
 It is more obvious in statically typed languages.

 The decorator pattern is defined as a mechanism that allows us to enhance existing object with new behavior, while Proxy pattern is used to control access to a concrete or virtual object.
 It doesn’t change the interface.
 We can pass proxied object to context where it expects original object, but with decorator this doesn’t work (for statically typed languages, of course).
 Difference is in the way they are used at runtime.

+### Adepter

+Adapter pattern allows us to access functionality of object using different interface.
+Simple example is device, that allows us to plug USB type A into USB type C port.

+The Adapter pattern is used to take the interface of an object (the **adaptee**) and make it compatible with another interface that is expected by a given client.